dortania/OpenCore-Install-Guide/misc/credit.md

 * [vit9696](https://github.com/vit9696)
   * One of many developers of OpenCore
   * Corrections to the original guide
+  * Corrections to this guide...(seriously this man deserves a medal)
 * [icedterminal](https://github.com/icedterminal)
   * Heavy grammar correction
   * Clover removal